It can pay out if you suffer a financial loss while carrying out your business activities, including cover for:

-Employers' liability: This pays out if you have to compensate your employees, if they are injured or if they die as a result of working for you.
+Employers' liability: This pays out if you have to compensate your employees if they are injured or die as a result of working for you.

 Professional indemnity: This pays out if a client sues you for damages that result from your professional advice (e.g. if you are a solicitor or an accountant).

 Legal expenses: This covers legal fees for court proceedings like employment tribunals, or tax disputes with HMRC.

 The types of insurance that protect your commercial premises and its contents include: